 Back to home

-MIDP Manager vs Plannerly
+Kalma MIDP Manager vs Plannerly

 At a glance

-MIDP Manager Plannerly
+Kalma MIDP Manager Plannerly

 Link to ACC files Auto-links the first upload, flags deviations Verify: the editor links and sets statuses by hand

-Model content verification (IDS/LOIN) No Yes
+Model content verification (LOIN) No Yes

 Upstream templates (OIR/EIR/BEP/RACI) No Yes